The Impact of Hardware Specifications on Reaching Quantum Advantage in the Fault Tolerant Regime: Space and time optimizations in the surface code

-In the work of Litinski \cite{Litinski2019gameofsurfacecodes} further time optimizations are presented, which can be utilized to reach the time optimal limit of one reaction time per measurement (T) layer.
-The time optimal strategy is limited by the total number of measurement layers, i.e. the measurement depth ($T_{depth}$), as opposed to the total T gate count ($T_{count}$) of the \emph{beat} limited strategy.
-The average number of parallel-executable T gates per layer ($T_{layer}=T_{count} / T_{depth}$) varies across particular algorithms and there exist methods to optimize circuits to minimize either the $T_{count}$, $T_{depth}$, or width \cite{Amy2014Polynomial-timePartitioning,AbdessaiedTechnologyCircuits}.
+In the work of Litinski \cite{Litinski2019gameofsurfacecodes} further time optimizations are presented, which can be utilized to reach reaction limit where one reaction time is spent per measurement (T) layer.
+The reaction limited strategy is set by the total number of measurement layers, i.e. the measurement depth ($T_{depth}$), as opposed to the total T gate count ($T_{count}$) of the \emph{beat} limited strategy.
+The average number of parallel-executable T gates per layer ($T_{layer}=T_{count} / T_{depth}$) varies across particular algorithms and there exist methods to optimize circuits to minimize either the $T_{count}$, $T_{depth}$, or the circuit width \cite{Amy2014Polynomial-timePartitioning,AbdessaiedTechnologyCircuits}.
 Litinski's method of speeding computation up beyond the \emph{beat} limited case utilizes ``\emph{units}" which combine the previous constructions of data and distillation blocks.
-The number of units can be increased until the time optimal limit is reached, where each unit can work in parallel to address a set of measurement layers.
+The number of units can be increased until the time optimal limit (henceforth reaction-limited) is reached, where each unit can work in parallel to address a set of measurement layers.
 This does not contradict the previously provided definition of measurement layers, as although the units can parallelize aspects of the work, the layers must still be stitched back together requiring one reaction time per measurement layer for corrections.
-The time-optimal limit then defines the maximum number of units that can be utilized.
-For an algorithm requiring $n$ abstract qubits, with an average of, $T_{layer}$, T gates per measurement layer, a single unit will consist of $4n +4\sqrt{n}+1$ tiles (logical qubits) for the data block, and $2\;T_{layer}$ storage tiles.
+The reaction limit then defines the maximum number of units that can be utilized.
+For an algorithm requiring $n$ abstract (logical) qubits, with an average of, $T_{layer}$, T gates per measurement layer, a single unit will consist of $4n +4\sqrt{n}+1$ tiles (logical qubits) for the data block, and $2\;T_{layer}$ storage tiles.
 Each unit requires an amount of time, $t_u$, to process a single measurement layer, where it is measured in \emph{beats} and scales as $T_{layer} + \sqrt{n} +3$.
 Each unit will need a number of distillation factories to match the required production rate, which is $T_{layer}$ magic states per unit completion time, $t_u$.
-With a linear arrangement of units as is considered here, and a reaction time, $RT$, the time-optimal limit is reached with a number of units $n_u$ equal to $t_u/RT+1$.
-The GoSC scheme of going beyond the \emph{beat} limited rate initially incurs a space-time overhead but then allows one to trade linearly (by increasing the number of units) until the time optimal limit is reached.
+With a linear arrangement of units as is considered here, and a reaction time, $RT$, the reaction (time-optimal) limit is reached with a number of units $n_u$ equal to $t_u/RT+1$.
+The GoSC scheme of going beyond the \emph{beat} limited rate initially incurs a space-time overhead but then allows one to trade linearly (by increasing the number of units) until the reaction limit is reached.